skggm/skggm/_pages/skggm-writeup.md

 ## Discussion
 In this post, we've briefly overviewed the relationship between Markov networks and inverse covariance, discussed the graphical lasso algorithm, and toured through some of the core features of the first release of [skggm](https://github.com/jasonlaska/skggm).
+We have additional [jupyter notebooks](github.com/neuroquant/jf2016-skggm) and accompanying [slides](http://neurostats.org/jf2016-skggm) that work through inverse covariance estimation for more difficult network structures.

 The following chart depicting the various features supported in skggm and contrasting this with currently available tools for scikit-learn.